What Causes Migraines

-There are countless clinicians across many disciplines who find that there are many easily observable patterns that influence migraine.
+There are countless clinicians across many valid healthcare disciplines who know that there are many observable patterns that influence migraine.
 Patterns that have yet to be studied but can be put to good use both safely and effectively for migraine sufferers… now!
 Knowing that blue cheese triggers your severe migraine and deciding to not eat blue cheese is one such example, you don’t need the help of someone in a white coat for that.

 Migraines And The Musculoskeletal System

-One of the happiest pieces of news about migraines is that many of them improve greatly when you get work done on any neck and jaw issues you may have.
+One of the happiest pieces of news about migraines is that many of them improve greatly when you resolve any neck and jaw issues you may have.

 Tension and inflammation in the muscles, joints, and soft tissues of the neck and jaw can create a great deal of pain, anyone who has some experience of injury in this area will vouch for that.
-The key point to understand about migraines is that they can be generated by ‘referred pain’.
+But how do migraines fit in to this picture?
+A major key to understanding migraines is that they can be generated by ‘referred pain’.

 A better-known example of ‘referred pain’ is sciatica or sciatic pain.
 Most people know that sciatic pain is felt in the back of the leg but usually is actually coming from a problem deep inside the lower spine or pelvis.

 A deeper understanding of migraines arises when we learn that many of them come from problems with inflammation and muscle spasms deep inside the neck and jaw.
-Many people have a powerful and practical demonstration of this when they come to our clinic for migraine treatment; when we press on ‘trigger points’ in their neck muscles that instantly bring on their migraine.
+Many people have a powerful demonstration of this when they come to our clinic for migraine treatment.
+When we press on ‘trigger points’ in their neck muscles it instantly brings on their migraine pain.

-Releasing the underlying muscle, joint and soft tissue problems that are involved with many migraine cases is a process.
+Releasing the underlying muscle, joint and soft tissue problems assocoated with migraine cases is a process.
 The key ingredient in that process is working with practitioners who you trust.
-Sometimes you will need more than one clinician or team of clinicians to help you with the various treatment aspects required to more successfully manage migraines.
+Sometimes you need a whole team of clinicians to help you with the various treatment aspects required to more successfully manage migraines.

 Migraines And The ‘Emotional System’

-Types of headaches have been noted in the Chinese Medicine literature for thousands of years.
-Traditional Chinese doctors investigating illnesses by meticulously recording symptoms and looking for patterns that might reveal their cause.
+Headaches have been noted in the Chinese Medicine literature for thousands of years.
+Traditional Chinese doctors investigate illnesses by meticulously recording symptoms and looking for patterns that might reveal their cause.
 In this respect, it has been noted for several thousand years that the majority of headache sufferers present with way more tension in their upper necks than the average patient.
-It has also been noted that migraine sufferers in addition to neck tension present with more than their fair share of active emotional suppression.
-And further, still, it has been noted that the worst migraine sufferers almost all find it virtually impossible to express or ‘let out’ whatever anger they have in their lives.
+They also noted that migraine sufferers present with more than their fair share of emotional suppression.
+And further, still, it has been noted that the worst migraine sufferers almost all find it very difficult to express or ‘let out’ any anger they have in their lives.

-Many migraine cases will stop altogether when the patient changes their life situation for the better.
-Leaving your job, selling your kids, or getting a divorce aren’t always the most ideal solutions to any problem, however.
-Learning to deal better with stress and reducing the amount of emotional suppression you engage in can be more humane solutions.
+Many migraine stop altogether when the patient changes their life situation for the better.
+Leaving your job, dismembering your parents, selling your kids, or getting a divorce aren’t always the most ideal solutions to any problem, however.
+Learning to deal better with stress and working on resilience tools can be more humane solutions.

-Some of us have severe food intolerances that essentially causative when it comes to migraines.
+Some of us have ‘severe’’ food intolerances that are essentially causative when it comes to migraines.
 In other words, your migraines won’t go away completely unless you quit eating that certain food.
 The two most common examples of this that we see in clinics are dairy and wine.

-There is a great practical way to identify which foods are full-on migraine causes in your case.
-That is, to do a sensible amount of work on any underlying musculoskeletal and emotional factors.
-Once you have got on top of these, try reintroducing those foods, if they still trigger you then they are essentially causative and have to be banished permanently.
+There’s a great way to identify which foods are severe intolerances in your case.
+Do a sensible amount of work on any underlying musculoskeletal and emotional factors.
+Once you have got on top of these and your migraines have reduced, try reintroducing those foods, if they still trigger you then they are essentially causative and have to be banished permanently.